The low down on tackling toilet training while on the move

 8. Cleaning as you go

 Needless to say by now you probably take a handy supply of tissues and spare underpants everywhere you go.
-Larger spills in public you may also find a supply of muslin clothes and surface wipes helpful.
+Larger spills in public you may also find a supply of muslin cloths and surface wipes helpful.
 Sanitizer.
 Loads and loads of hand sanitizer when you travel!

 No doubt there will also be the need for extra loads of laundry around toilet training time.
 This can be difficult if you’re staying somewhere without full laundry facilities (but a good incentive why serviced apartments are great for families!).
 If you are staying in a hotel, bring a small container of laundry soap with you so you can do quick hand washes if need be.